MattRogowski/MyReactions/readme.txt

 Information:
 This plugin allows you to add emoji reactions to user's posts.

-Choose whether to gorup the reactions and display a count, or display them in a linear order of when they were received.
+Choose whether to group the reactions and display a count, or display them in a linear order of when they were received.

 You can also view the most given and received reactions on user profiles.